RBazelais/AdaptiveInventory/README.md

 ## Architecture

-I'm following Epic's UMG best practices with a three-layer architecture:
+Following Epic's UMG best practices with a three-layer architecture:

 ```
 ┌─────────────────────────────────────────────────────────────┐